timriffe/APCT/README.md

 # APCT
 Code and LaTex for a paper together with Jonas Schöley and Francisco Villavicencio: "A unified framework of demographic time"

 The paper was presented this at the EAPS Health and Morbidity working group conference in Prague in September, 2015.
-It has been submitted for consideration at PAA 2016 (dataviz and open sessions), and it's now been submitted to the journal Demography.
+It will be presented at PAA 2016 (dataviz session), it will be considered for EPC and ADEH as well.
+The paper is in pre-review at the journal Demography.

 You are free to see what we're up to and use (with attribution):